nitinjosephrepo/GeoLift-To-Measure-Incrementality/README.md

-# GeoLift in Python Tutorial
+# Measuring Incrementality With GeoLift

 ## Overview